-These team personas will immediately give you feedback on how your team is operating, at a quick glance.
-When you use these personas with SWOOP’s team social graph, you will be best placed to identify how to maximise team productivity by leveraging or adjusting your team’s persona.
+These team personas will immediately give you feedback on how your team is operating at a quick glance.
+When you use these personas with SWOOP’s team network map, you will be best placed to identify how to maximise team productivity by leveraging or adjusting your team’s persona.

-Based on decades of research into physical and digital teams, we have categorised five ‘team’ personas:
+Based on decades of research into physical and digital teams, we have categorised four team personas:

 - Community of Practice

-The first two team types, or team personas, are positive team personas while a Disconnected Team may need immediate help.
-A Community of Practice team and Forum would be better suited to an Enterprise Network, like Yammer, rather than Microsoft Teams, though ultimately the technology platform choice is a group decision.
+The first two team personas reflect 'real' teams.
+A Community of Practice team and Forum could be better suited to an Enterprise Social Network, like Yammer, rather than Microsoft Teams, though ultimately the technology platform choice is a group decision.